Skip to content

 processing:facility string The name of the facility that produced the data.
 For example, Copernicus S1 Core Ground Segment - DPA for product of Sentinel-1 satellites.

-processing:software Map<string, string> A dictionary with name/version for key/value describing one or more softwares that produced the data.
-For example, "Sentinel-1 IPF":"002.71" for the software that produces Sentinel-1 satellites data.
+processing:software Map<string, string> A dictionary with name/version for key/value describing one or more applications or libraries that were involved during the production of the data for provenance purposes.

 1. Items:

-• The fields are placed in the properties.
+• The fields are usually placed in the properties.
 At least one field is required to be present.

 • Additionally, STAC allows all fields to be used in the Asset Object.